Former ‘RHOC’ Star Heather Dubrow Shares Update On Kelly Dodd Feud, Reveals What She Thinks Of Her Parenting

 Heather Dubrow is offering an update on her years-long feud with former Real Housewives of Orange County co-star Kelly Dodd.

-During an appearance on the Behind The Velvet Rope with David Yontef podcast, via a June 8 report from People magazine, Heather was asked which of her ex-cast mates she would least want to run into while out on the town and in response, Heather named her on-screen nemesis as her number one choice.
+During an appearance on the Behind The Velvet Rope with David Yontef podcast, via a June 8 report from People magazine, Heather was asked which of her ex-cast mates she would least want to run into while out on the town and in response, she named her on-screen nemesis as her No. 1 choice.

 That said, Heather confirmed that she isn’t avoiding Kelly because she doesn’t like her.
-In fact, looking back at their years together on The Real Housewives of Orange County, Heather said she and Kelly actually had a lot of “really fun moments” with one another before applauding Kelly as a “really good mom” and confirming that she is happy to see that she is currently engaged to Fox News correspondent Rick Leventhal.
+In fact, looking back at their years together on The Real Housewives of Orange County, Heather said she and Kelly actually had a lot of “really fun moments” with one another before applauding her as a “really good mom.”
+She also confirmed that she is happy to see that Kelly is currently engaged to Fox News correspondent Rick Leventhal.

 “I’m really happy for her that she met someone and she’s engaged and all that,” she said on the podcast.